Newport (cigarette): Newport, Nike, and plagiarism

 In May 2010, a report was written where the popular sport shoe company Nike copied the Swoosh logo from Newport.
-The comparison was made, because Newport was introduced in 1957 and used a logo they call the "spinnaker", while Nike was formed on January 25, 1964 as Blue Ribbon Sports by Bill Bowerman and Philip Knight, and officially became Nike, Inc. in 1978.
+The comparison was made, because Newport was introduced in 1957 and used a logo they call the "spinnaker", while Nike was formed on January 25, 1964, as Blue Ribbon Sports by Bill Bowerman and Philip Knight, and officially became Nike, Inc. in 1978.
 The Nike swoosh is a logo design created in 1971 by Carolyn Davidson, over a decade after Newport cigarettes were launched.

 Despite some claims, no specific evidence has ever been found that Nike stole the logo from Newport.

 In 2006, Lorillard and Nike sued graphic designer Ari Saal Forman after he released his Ari Menthol 10s shoes, which combined the design of the Nike Air Force 1 with Newport's spinnaker and colors.
 According to Forman, the shoes were "dedicated to the two brands who have taken the most and given the least."
-As a result of the lawsuit, Forman is not legally allowed to own a pair of Menthol 10s.
+As a result of the lawsuit, Forman is prohibited from owning a pair of Menthol 10s.

-Newport marijuana cigarettes

-In December 2016, it was reported that R.J.
-Reynolds would start selling marijuana cigarettes called "Newport Nirvana".

-However, Newport did not develop marijuana cigarettes which would be available for purchase in 2017.
-In November 2016, a site called TMZWorldNews published an article reporting that the cigarette brand Newport planned to introduce marijuana cigarettes dubbed the "Newport Nirvana".
-However, Snopes reported that TMZWorldNews is a fake news website appropriating the combined brandings of popular gossip site TMZ and the national newscast ABC World News Tonight.
-None included a disclaimer warning readers its content consisted entirely of falsehoods.